VadeRetro/vaderetro-provider/ssl-provider/README.md

 java -Dcom.vaderetrosecure.keystore.dao.factory=com.mycompany.MyDAOFactoryImpl my-project.jar
 ```

-## Implementing a DAO

-To implement a DAO, make an implementation of the `com.vaderetrosecure.keystore.dao.KeyStoreDAO` interface.
-Then you must implement a DAO factory by extending the `com.vaderetrosecure.keystore.dao.KeyStoreDAOFactory` class.
-This class will be the entry point of the provider, using the parameter given in the previous section.

 ## Using the keystore

 To use the keystore from the Vade Retro Provider, just follow the usual access process: